The Social Media Ban: Staying informed

 Coping with a change like this can feel overwhelming.
 It can be helpful to remember the things you can do now to help you feel one step ahead.

-First – remember we will likely have at least one year before any proposed ban will come into place…so there will be time to prepare.
+First – remember we will likely have at least one year before the ban will come into place…so there will be time to prepare.

 Use a trusted source to stay informed